-- Credit risk is the risk of loss if counterparts fail to fulfil their agreed obligations and that the pledged collateral does not cover the claims.
-The credit risk arises mainly from various forms of lending but also from guarantees and documentary credits, such as letters of credit.
-Furthermore, credit risk includes counterparty risk which is the risk that a counterpart in a foreign exchange (FX), interest rate, commodity, equity or credit derivative contract defaults prior to maturity of the contract and Nordea at that time has a claim on the counterpart.
-The measurement of credit risk is based on the parameters; PD, Loss Given Default (LGD) and Credit Conversion Factors (CCF). - Market risk is the risk of loss in the market value of portfolios and financial instruments, also known as market price risk, as a result of movements in financial market variables.
-The market price risk exposure relates primarily to interest rates and equity prices and to a lesser degree to FX rates and commodity prices.
+- Credit risk is the risk of loss if counterparts of Nordea fail to fulfil their agreed obligations and that the pledged collateral does not cover Nordea's claims.
+The credit risk in Nordea arises mainly from various forms of lending but also from guarantees and documentary credits, such as letters of credit.
+Furthermore, credit risk includes counterparty risk which is the risk that Nordea's counterpart in a foreign exchange, interest rate, commodity, equity or credit derivative contract defaults prior to maturity of the contract and Nordea at that time has a claim on the counterpart.
+The measurement of credit risk is based on the parameters; PD, Loss Given Default (LGD) and Credit Conversion Factor (CCF). - Market risk is the risk of loss in the market value of portfolios and financial instruments, also known as market price risk, as a result of movements in financial market variables.
+The market price risk exposure in Nordea relates primarily to interest rates and equity prices and to a lesser degree to foreign exchange rates and commodity prices.
 For all other activities, the basic principle is that market risk is eliminated by matching assets, liabilities and off balance sheet items. - Operational risk is defined as the risk of direct or indirect loss, or damaged reputation resulting from inadequate or failed internal processes, from people and systems, or from external events.
 Legal and compliance risk as well as crime risk, project risk and process risk, including IT risk, constitute the main sub-categories to operational risk.